selimslab/selimslab.github.io/_NOTES/decisions/on-decision-making.md

 tags: skills essais top
 ---

-We often make even major decisions carelessly but a little forethought can prevent a lot of pain.
+A little forethought can prevent a lot of pain.

 Don't decide under physical discomfort or heavy emotion, wait until your mind is clear.